 Maybe as time passes I'll make more sense of this.
 Right now, at the end of Week Two, I can't come up with something smart or suitably sensitive to explain why the big hazy happiness I'm experiencing is lined with sadness.
 Maybe it's the lack of sleep?
 Maybe I'm learning that while sleep deprivation may not do too much physical damage to me, mentally I'm crushed.

 And I've just waved my parents goodbye.
 The two people who I regard most rock-like in my life - always there with hugs, encouragement, pride - have gone back to being at least four hours and a plane ride away.
 This, of course, is my choice not theirs, and I love where I live, but I also love the support they bring to my and therefore your life.
-Can I really be as ever-present, strong and rock-like for you as they are for me?
+Can I really be as ever-present, strong and rock-like for you as they were and are for me?
 It seems so impossible now.
 It's something that is definitely outside of the next one, two hours.
 But time will tell and I hope it does go on to tell that story.
+But for now, let's just focus on this next hour, shall we?

 Your emotional, both-happy-and-sad-but-mostly-happy, still-sleep-deprived, crazy-in-love mother x